 The agreement also includes a non-refundable technical co-operation of up to $350,000 to hire a project manager.

-The funding was arranged by the Japanese International Cooperation Agency (JICA) on behalf of the Government of Japan.
-The loan has a 20-year term with 14 years of amortisation, six years of grace period, and three years for disbursement.
+The Japanese International Co-operation Agency (JICA) arranged the funding on behalf of the Government of Japan.
+The loan has a 20-year term with 14 years of amortisation, a six-year grace period and three years for disbursement.

 Hitachi, Hitachi Rail and Mitsubishi signed a $883m contract with the HPH consortium in October 2020.
 Hitachi and Hitachi Rail will supply the control centre, electrical power systems, signalling systems, telecommunications systems, platform gates and yard equipment for the monorail, while Mitsubishi will manage administrative matters.